mverma45/mverma45/README.md

 Here are some of the things I am doing:

-- 🔭 I’m currently working on ... figuring out what I want to contribute to open source
+- 🔭 I’m currently working on ... learning as much as I can about networking/development/any thing with tech.
 - 🌱 I’m currently learning in development...
 JavaScript, TypeScript.
 - 👯 I’m looking to collaborate ...
 On open source.
 - 📫 How to reach me: ... you can email me at mannyverma11@gmail.com